-- Kangas's attempt to disown Facebook messages -
+- Kangas's smokescreen: his attempt to disown Facebook messages -

-When I spoke with Kangas on 12 May, and I told him that I had been viewing some of his old Facebook messages
+When I spoke with Kangas on 12 May, and I told him that I had been viewing his old Facebook messages

-He commented that he gave his Facebook login details to his attorney and she shared the same building with the prosecution, i.e., intimating that the prosecution somehow obtained the login details and then accessed the account and spent many hours, or days or perhaps even weeks, forging countless messages to implicate Kangas in the crime: and yes, he was being serious.
-For simplicity, from hereon, I shall refer to the person, who supposedly did all of this, as 'Mr X'.
+He commented that he gave his Facebook login details to his attorney and she shared the same building with the prosecution, i.e., intimating that the prosecution burgled her office and somehow obtained the login details: the prosecution then accessed the account and spent many hours, or days or perhaps even weeks, forging countless messages to implicate Kangas in the crime: and yes, Kangas was being serious.
+For simplicity, from hereon, I shall refer to the person, who supposedly did all of this according to Kangas, as 'Mr X'.